DangerOnTheRanger/maniwani/README.md

 Features
 --------

-* Real-time content updates - watch as new threads pop up in the catalog, or as new posts roll into a thread you're viewing.
+* Real-time content updates - watch as new posts roll into a thread you're viewing.
 * Fully-featured REST API - don't like the web frontend? ~~Submit a PR~~ Write your own client.
 * Full Markdown support - add any kind of formatting you like to your posts.
 * Excellent attachment support - attach text, every kind of video under the sun, and most image formats